Skip to main content

 We ship three Maven profiles: local (default), prod, and spec.
 For development stick to the local profile.

-Create application-server/src/main/resources/application-local.yml to override defaults:
+Create application-server/src/main/resources/application-local.yml to override defaults.
+This file is gitignored.

 Keep it local